iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 > Add "have you been tested for Covid-19" & "what date" in the section for symptoms (ie a cough)<br> :date: __2020-06-16 03:44:25__

 > Well done.
 Informative and accurate.
 Plenty simple valid information 👍<br> :date: __2020-05-27 00:44:51__

-> Easy to use and provide a useful health information.<br> :date: __2020-05-17 04:25:48__

-> I like the fact that you've jumped on board with making an app for this situation I give you two thumbs up it is informative but needs to have a little more<br> :date: __2020-05-05 03:39:19__